wpquads/quick-adsense-reloaded/readme.txt

 == Description ==

 > #### WPQUADS - Quick AdSense Reloaded
-> This free Google AdSense plugin is a fork of the discontinued AdSense ads plugin [Quick AdSense](https://wordpress.org/plugins/quick-adsense/) <br />
+> This free Google AdSense plugin is a fork of the discontinued Quick AdSense ads plugin <br />
 > Its rewritten from scratch with a solid code base and will be maintained and updated to be compatible with all future WordPress versions<br />
-> This plugin is brandnew, well tested but still work in progress! <br>
 > Find a bug?
 Open a ticket in the [support request](https://wordpress.org/support/plugin/quick-adsense-reloaded/ "support forum").
-Issue will be fixed asap!
 >
 > <strong>NEW: </strong>
-> Create custom ad positions in your template files with quads_register_ad();
+> Support of the popular Click Fraud Monitor plugin <br />
-> Check out the sample code and complete API in <em>includes/api.php</em> <br />
+> Visit the site: [clickfraud-monitoring.com](http://www.clickfraud-monitoring.com/) <br />

 = Why a Quick AdSense fork? =